 - Put this one over a medium heat.

 - Take a ladle of your preparation and spread over the entire surface of the pan.

-- Cook until the underside of the crepe is golden brown (and the edge brown).
+- Cook until the bottom of the crepe is golden brown (and the edge brown).

 - Transfer the crêpe to a large plate.

 - Proceed the same way for the rest of the dough.

 - 80g of dark chocolate